momentohq/public-dev-docs/docs/develop/datatypes.md

 #### Sorted sets

-A sorted set is a collection of unique elements with a string and score as a field:value pair.
-The elements are ordered by the score value.
+A sorted set is a collection of unique elements with a value (string) and score (signed double 64-bit float) pair.
+The elements in the item are ordered by score value.
 For example,

 ```javascript
 "players" = {